dddrrreee/cs140e-23win/labs/3-gpio/DEVICES.md

   - If you have two devices that communicate, set up your pi in a "loop back" configuration where it can send and receive to itself.
-    This will be at least 2x (maybe more) faster to develop since the single pi knows exactly what it intends to do and what occured.
+    This will be at least 2x (maybe more) faster to develop since the single pi knows exactly what it intends to do and what occurred.

-  - If you are doing networking: in our experience, sending is pretty robust, but receiving --- where an antennea has to cleanly decode signals --- can be very sentitive to dirty power and cause receive to fail.
+  - If you are doing networking: in our experience, sending is pretty robust, but receiving --- where an antennae has to cleanly decode signals --- can be very sensitive to dirty power and cause receive to fail.
 This can be hard to figure out since the fact send "works" means you will assume there is no hardware problem.